 Who am I and what do I do?

-I am a web and communications manager in the third (NGO and community) sector.
-I also do a lot of facilitation, which I bring to all communications and meetings.
+I am a web producer and communications organiser in the third (NGO and community) sector.
+I also do consultancy, helping small organisations make sense of their options, and facilitation, which I bring to all communications and meetings.

 My approach is like having that person in your organisation.
-I open up all of the website-related questions that come up in an organisation doing a web project – including strategy, IT, design, communications, engagement, training, operations, decision-making, long term service arrangements, updates, power, conflict resolution, who gets to say what goes on the homepage etc.
+I handle all of the website-related questions that come up in an organisation using the web or doing a web project – including strategy, IT, design, communications, engagement, training, internal structure, operations, decision-making, long term service arrangements, updates, power, conflict resolution, who gets to say what goes on the homepage etc.

 I work transparently using shared google pages in a shared google folder (unless requested to use alternatives).
 Each step is documented as pithily as possible.
 I aim to be replaceable at any step as well – ie someone else could step in, read the notes, and pick up where I left off.

 There are three approximate stages/levels of work offer